-Founded 60 years ago, Keele University is considered one of the top 50 universities in the UK.
-It was ranked no. 1 for Forensic Science in 2016 and in the top 10 for Physiotherapy, Nursing, American Studies and Pharmacy.
-Nestled in 600 acres of lush countryside, Keele’s campus is home to an arboretum — which boasts one of the largest collections of flowering cherry trees in the country — a health center and lots of restaurants and cafes.
+Founded 60 years ago, Keele University is considered one of the UK’s best universities.
+Tucked into 600 acres of lush countryside, Keele’s campus is home to an arboretum — which boasts one of the largest collections of flowering cherry trees in the country — a health centre and lots of restaurants and cafes.
 Most students and staff live, as well as study and work on campus.

 Keele also boasts fabulous indoor and outdoor leisure facilities where students can engage in a wide range of activities: from fencing to dance, football to squash.
 There are over 100 sports clubs and societies to choose from!

 Join Zatorsky on a tour of campus and find out his favorite things about Keele.